 - Designed for law enforcement and military investigators

 - Related professional experience required

-Our curriculum focuses on the chemistry of improvised explosives, pyrotechnics, fire dynamics, blast effects, evidence collection and laboratory techniques.
+Our curriculum focuses on the chemistry of explosives, pyrotechnics, fire dynamics, blast effects, evidence collection and laboratory techniques.

 During the final semester, the student will present information on the creative experience in a public forum, which can be facilitated via video conference or other electronic means, and will field questions from the audience.
 Afterward, the student will meet privately to discuss the project with their Graduate Advisory Committee.

 - Must maintain a 3.0 or better grade point average throughout the program